Alleged Saudi role in the September 11 attacks: Links between the Saudi royal family and the Saudi intelligence service to the hijackers

 After the attacks, suspicions arose about contacts between the 9/11 perpetrators and members of the Saudi government.
 Much of this evidence focuses on two Saudi citizens in the US: Omar al-Bayoumi and Fahad al-Thumairy.
 Al-Thumairy was a diplomatic employee at the Saudi Arabian Consulate General in Los Angeles (and also imam of the King Fahd Mosque in Culver City), and al-Bayoumi was considered a well-connected member of the Saudi community in California.
 Both met the first two hijackers after they arrived in California in early 2000, Nawaf al-Hazmi and Khalid al-Mihdhar, helped them find apartments in San Diego, and provided them with support.
 Al-Bayoumi paid the first two months' rent for the two men and helped them set up bank accounts.
 Subsequent FBI investigations revealed that al-Bayoumi was in close contact with Saudi government agencies: the telephone numbers of employees of the Saudi embassy who worked in the Islamic affairs office were found in his apartment.
 Phone records also show dozens of calls made by al-Bayoumi to the Saudi consulate in Los Angeles, the embassy in Washington, D.C., and the Saudi cultural mission during the period when he was assisting the attackers.
-Al-Thumairy, in turn, was suspected of providing behind-the-scenes support to Hazmi and Mihdhar; according to FBI documents, a high-ranking Saudi embassy employee in Washington (code name “MAJ”) allegedly tasked the two with supporting the 9/11 perpetrators.
+Al-Thumairy, in turn, was suspected of providing behind-the-scenes support to Hazmi and Mihdhar; according to FBI documents, a high-ranking Saudi embassy employee in Washington, Musaed al-Jarrah, (code name “MAJ”) allegedly tasked the two with supporting the 9/11 perpetrators.

 There is much to suggest that al-Bayoumi was operating as a Saudi agent.
 It was not until 20 years after the attacks – through the release of previously classified FBI documents – that the US federal police confirmed internally that al-Bayoumi was working for the Saudi secret service (General Intelligence Presidency, GIP).
 From 1998 to 2001, as a “contact person” for the Saudi intelligence services, he received a monthly salary paid through a Saudi government agency or front company and the embassy in Washington (under Ambassador Prince Bandar bin Sultan Al Saud).
 Al-Bayoumi provided the Saudi ambassador with reports on Saudi “persons of interest” in Los Angeles and San Diego, which were then forwarded to the intelligence service in Riyadh.
 FBI findings also indicate that al-Bayoumi met with a Saudi consulate employee shortly before his first meeting with Hazmi and Mihdhar and was seen with Thumairy at the mosque immediately after the meeting.
 In the months that followed, al-Bayoumi regularly spoke on the phone with Thumairy – including during the very period when he was helping the two future attackers move into San Diego – and was also in contact with Anwar al-Awlaki, a Yemeni-American imam in San Diego who later became known as an al-Qaeda terrorist himself.